MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/4-Paths/README.md

 Once you know the server to connect to, and credentials have been provided, you could use the database's API to fetch a list of databases, and a list of tables contained within each database.
 In this case, to keep your initial connect dialog as simple as possible, only the server name should be a required parameter&mdash;`Database` and `Table` would be levels of your navigation table.

 Since the TripPin service has a fixed URL endpoint, you don't need to prompt the user for any values.
-You'll remove the *url* parameter from our function, and define a *BaseUrl* variable in our connector.
+You'll remove the *url* parameter from your function, and define a *BaseUrl* variable in your connector.

 ```
 BaseUrl = "https://services.odata.org/v4/TripPinService/";